 Preston High School

-- Preston High School's student population of 1,196 students has declined by 5% over five school years.
+Preston High School's student population of 1,196 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|